ajusa/VNDS-LOVE/README.md

 # Installation Instructions
 If you are a **user** who wants to install this, go to the guide [here](https://docs.google.com/document/d/e/2PACX-1vRoZeD_wTko3X7FnARS2HtUerTUABwqnfnEJQpuEG9GQ0UvbnWFdbhvg7eEYsFNnMxTUJ7F9dupMCjQ/pub).
+If you encounter any issues, feel free to pop in our Discord [here.](https://discord.gg/q8wjpt2)

+If you don't want to use Discord for some reason, feel free to open a Github issue.

 ## Having an Issue?
 Go to the [issues](https://github.com/ajusa/VNDS-LOVE/issues/) and search for an issue similar to yours.